What is Making Tax Digital

-What about digital records and MTD?
+What digital records should I keep under MTD?

-HMRC will also require you to record the following information digitally so it knows where the VAT return has come from:
+HMRC also require you to record the following information digitally so it knows where the VAT return has come from:

-- Your business name.
+Your business name

-- Your business address, or principal business address.
+Your business address, or principal business address

-- VAT registration number.
+VAT registration number

-- Any VAT accounting schemes that you use.
+Any VAT accounting schemes that you use

-“If you are an active QuickBooks user then it’s good news.
-You already manage transactions digitally so you won’t notice much of a change."Click to tweet
+“If you are an active QuickBooks user, you already manage transactions digitally so you won’t notice much of a change.”

 What about retail VAT?

-What does it mean for me?
+What does digital tax mean for me?

-- For MTD you need to record all your transactions in “functional compatible software”.
+For MTD you need to record all your transactions in “functional compatible software”.
 QuickBooks meets this requirement as it can connect directly to HMRC.